itmeson/unitor-web/README.md

 - **Bare dimensionless numerators:** `1 / 5 km` is valid — the numerator
   is just `1`.
 - **Labels:** a `# label` line immediately before a factor attaches a caption above that card.
-A trailing `# label` at the end of the block (with no factor after it) labels the result card.
+A trailing `# label` at the end of a block (with no factor after it) labels the result card.

 Parse errors are reported per-line below the preview; one bad line